mambiux/LLAMA.CPP-ROCm/README.md

     Run Llama.cpp:
     Start using your AI inference server by running models:

-./llama.cpp -m models/your-model.bin -p "Your prompt here"
+./llama.cpp -m ./models/your-model.gguf -p "Your prompt here" -ngl 33

+-ngl is the ammount of layers to offload to the gpu, in the case of a llama-8B i have successfully offloaded 33 out of 33 layers to it

 This guide highlights the untapped potential of AMD Ryzen APUs for AI workloads.
 Dive in, experiment, and discover the future of low-cost, efficient AI inference.
 Let me know if anything is unclear or needs further refinement! 🚀